lf-edge/ekuiper/docs/en_US/extension/external_func.md

 }
 ```

-In Kuiper, users can pass in the entire struct as a parameter, or pass in two string parameters as cmd and base64_img respectively.
+In eKuiper, users can pass in the entire struct as a parameter, or pass in two string parameters as cmd and base64_img respectively.